 Some believe that: This Tree made from Bottles can grant wishes

-Take a look at this wonderful Children's Book "The Glass Bottle Tree" Children's book by Evelyn Coleman, and illustrated by Gail Gorden Carter.
+There is a wonderful Children's Book called: 'The Glass Bottle Tree' Children's book by Evelyn Coleman, and illustrated by Gail Gorden Carter.
 It is a lovely book with a wonderful story about the bottle tree.

 In a rickety old house, with a makeshift pickety fence, down a long dusty road, a little girl lived with her grandmother.